Bruce Davison: Career

 Davison had roles in Runaway Jury and Apt Pupil, as well as the X-Men film franchise as Robert Kelly in the first film and Mystique impersonating Kelly in X2.
 He was the fanatical Reverend Samuel Parris in Arthur Miller's screen adaptation of his play The Crucible.
 Davison also portrayed a rich philanthropist in the film Christmas Angel.
 Davison's many television credits include Hunter (in which he was a semi-regular for at least one season); Marcus Welby, M.D.; Love, American Style; The Waltons; Lou Grant; Murder, She Wrote; Designing Women; Seinfeld; Chicago Hope; Law & Order: Special Victims Unit; V: The Series; Star Trek: Voyager; Star Trek: Enterprise; Battlestar Galactica; Lost; CSI: Miami; Supernatural; Ghost Whisperer; Castle; Hawaii Five-0; the Stephen King mini-series Kingdom Hospital; and a recurring role on The Practice.
 He played Mark Davis, a therapist who was a love interest for Cybill Shepherd's character in a Season 1 episode ("Look Who's Stalking") of her sitcom Cybill.
 Davison also had the recurring role of defense attorney Doug Hellman in Close to Home.

 In 2001, Davison directed the TV film Off Season, which starred Sherilyn Fenn, Rory Culkin, Hume Cronyn and Adam Arkin.
 In 2007, Davison returned to the big screen as the father of Eric O'Neill in Breach.
 Also in that year, Davison was cast in the role of Charles Graiman, a protege of Wilton Knight who was the creator of the Knight Industries Three Thousand, in NBC's revival of the television series Knight Rider.

 Davison also played the role of Dr. Silberman, the psychiatrist who once tormented Sarah Connor, in the seventh episode of Terminator: The Sarah Connor Chronicles.
 He portrayed Nick Anderson (a secret Santa Claus) in the television film Christmas Angel in 2009.
 In May 2010, Davison was cast to portray art dealer Wilhelm Van Schlagel for several episodes on General Hospital to begin airing in July 2010.

 In 2010, he starred in the television film Titanic II.
 In 2011, he starred as Police Chief Kirkhoven in the film Munger Road, and appeared in the Christmas film 3 Holiday Tails.
 In 2012, he appeared in Rob Zombie's The Lords of Salem.
 In addition, he played Secretary of State William H. Seward in the film Saving Lincoln.

 He played the role of Rear Admiral Arthur Shepard, Lieutenant Grace Shepard's father, in the short-stint TV series Last Resort.

 In 2016, Davison starred as Dr. Stanley Cole in the comedy/fantasy Abnormal Attraction.

+On December 12, 2025, Bruce guest-starred in the "Heaven and Nature" episode of NCIS as Lester Burm.